Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 | Failure   | The merchant haggles the price up 10%. |

 > **Example:** A character looks to buy some Heavy Armor (Legendary) in a large marketplace and the GM rules that the item is being sold there.
-> The character rolls a Barter check but fails.
+> The character rolls an Influence check that results in a failure.
 They have the choice to buy the item for 440 CU or try again tomorrow.

 When selling an item of Rare rarity or higher, the same rules apply but in reverse (the character attempts to haggle the price up).